valentindush/irembo-technical-assessment/README.md

 If you prefer to use Docker Compose, follow these steps:

-1. Ensure you have a `docker-compose.yml` file in your project root.
-2. Run the following command:
+1. Run the following command:

 ```bash
 docker-compose up